andrewgdotcom/spelling/spelling-examples.md

     The slings and arroes of outräjeus fórtüne,
     Or to täke árms agenst a sëa of trùbbles,
     And bÿ opózing end them: to die, to sleep
-    Nó móre; and bÿ a sleep, to say wë end
+    No móre; and bÿ a sleep, to say wë end
     The hárt-äke, and the þouzand natüral shocks
     That flesh is eir to?
 Tis a consumätjon
     Devoutly to bë wished.
 To die, to sleep,